telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/get-flagged-cells.md

 # Get Flagged Cells Containing Invalid Values

-The example below demonstrates how to get all flagged cells containing invalid values.
+The example below demonstrates how to get all flagged cells containing invalid values in a Kendo UI Spreadsheet widget.

 ###### Example